-The academic progress of students is reviewed by the Registrar and the Dean at the conclusion of the Fall and Winter terms.
+The academic progress of all students is reviewed by the Registrar at the conclusion of the Fall and Winter terms.

 Examinations will be written during the examination periods as listed in the Academic Schedule or at times specified in the course outline.
 Students are expected to be available to the last day of the examination period in each term.
 Under no circumstances will travel or other absences from the University be accepted as sufficient justification for being excused from examinations.

-Students are allowed to bring writing implements and only those aids explicitly permitted by the professor (e.g., calculator or periodic table) into the examination room.
+Students are allowed to bring writing implements and only those aids explicitly permitted by the professor into the examination room.
 Instructors will inform students which items, if any, will be allowed.
 Cell phones, electronic devices and headsets are prohibited.

-Students will not be allowed to leave the examination room during the first 30 minutes of the examination.
+Students will not be allowed to leave the examination room during the first 30 minutes of the examination and the last 15 minutes of the examination.
 Students are not allowed to speak or communicate in any way with other students under any circumstances whatsoever, or to expose written papers to the view of other students.